imrahulkumar/redux-basic-demo/README.md

   }
 ```

-3. Now create the 'Reucer' the main logic.
+3. Now create the 'Reducer' the main logic.

 ```javascript
 //cakeReducer.js